-The interior is rich in decorations, including frescoes, portraits, statues, tapestries, and is enriched by some collections of objects, such as ceramics, toy soldiers, Chinese postcards.
-Around the main building were built accommodations for the service staff, two guest residences, stables, an amphitheater and a swimming pool, built at the beginning of 1900.
+The structure has partly maintained the original one of the convent on which it was built: the plan is square and develops around an internal cloister, while the facades have been enriched with decorations in neoclassical style.
+The interior is rich in decorations, including frescoes, portraits, statues, tapestries, and enriched by some collections of objects, such as ceramics and toy soldiers.
+In addition to the main building were built an accommodation for service staff, two residences for guests, stables, an amphitheater and a swimming pool, built in early 1900.

-The Erba family maintained the property during the years; the famous director Luchino Visconti, Carla Erba and Duke Giuseppe Visconti di Modrone’s son, retired there to finish his film Ludwig.
+The property was later owned by the Erba heirs, including the famous director Luchino Visconti, son of Carla Erba and Duke Giuseppe Visconti di Modrone, who retired there to finish his film Ludwig.
 He set up an editing room in the stables and hosted prestigious guests, such as Maria Callas and Coco Chanel.

 Largo Luchino Visconti, 822012Cernobbio (CO) Italy